fastexcel

 • A callable, a function that takes a column and returns a boolean indicating whether the column should be used

-• dtypes: An optional dict of dtypes.
-Keys can be column indices or names
+• dtypes: An optional dtype (for all columns) or dict of dtypes with keys as column indices or names.

-272 :param sheet_idx_or_name: If given, will limit the list to the given sheet, will be faster
+277 :param sheet_name: If given, will limit the list to the given sheet, will be faster

 The list of table names.